jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/index.md

 Upon completion of this exercise, you will be able to:

 - *Install OpenShift on vSphere[^1]* : Deploy an OpenShift cluster using IPI, which automates the installation process from scratch.
+    - Install with customization that will create the Infrastructure nodes for ODF.
 - *Configure Identity Provider for htpasswd Authentication* : Set up identity provider authentication for your OpenShift cluster using htpasswd.
 - *Install Red Hat OpenShift Data Foundation (ODF)* : Deploy ODF, a software-defined storage solution that supports both read-write many (RWX) and read-write once (RWO) storage classes.
 - *Configure ODF Storage for Internal Image Registry* : Configure ODF to provide persistent storage for your internal image registry.